We all can agree that eating enough vegetables, and in particular, greens, are beneficial for our health.

 Zucchini blends into a creamy texture similar to bananas, it’s packed with vitamins and fiber, it’s lower in sugar and you’d never even know it was in there, so it’s a great place for beginners to start eating more vegetables. (perfect for kids too!)

 There are also so many great spinach smoothie recipes that are light and don’t taste like super “green” smoothies, but still give you all of those nutrients.
 Find a couple that you like and you’ll have an easy way to get more vegetables at the start of your day.

-Powdered greens are another great option to have on hand to add to your smoothies, even when you don’t have fresh greens on hand.
+Powdered greens are another great option to have on hand to add to your smoothies, even when you don’t have fresh greens on hand or if you’re looking for a convenient option to eat more greens.
 I recommend Green Superfood® Antioxidant by Amazing Grass®.
-In just one scoop, there’s one full serving of fruits and veggies, plus key vitamins and minerals to support your health!
+In just one scoop, there are two full servings of fruits and veggies, plus key vitamins and minerals to support your health!

 3. Try Homemade Soups and Stews as a Tasty Way to Eat More Vegetables